 Like her sisters, Bernice also wrote of her experiences at Southern College in the anthology Of Fact and Fancy… at Florida Southern College.

 Ruth Pipkin Dickson was the youngest child of Levi Nathaniel and Florence Beulah Pipkin.
 She was born on February 26, 1906.
 Ruth attended Southern College and graduated in 1929.
 Like her sister Juanita, Ruth was a Piano student and active in multiple student organizations on campus, including the Women’s Government Association.
 In her freshman year, Ruth was part of the group that started the Phi Delta sorority and became its first Vice President.
 For the rest of the years at Southern College, she would be the President of the sorority.
-Ruth married her husband Harvey Rough Dickson in 1932, and together, they had two children.[44,45] In 1961, she gave to Florida Southern College a portrait of her late father (which currently hangs in the McKay Archives).
+Ruth married her husband Harvey Routh Dickson in 1932, and together, they had two children.[44,45] In 1961, she gave to Florida Southern College a portrait of her late father (which currently hangs in the McKay Archives).
 Prior to her sister Bernice's passing in 1978, Ruth started the scholarship that bears her father’s name.[32,42] Ruth Pipkin Dickson passed away in 1981 at the age of 75.

 Flossie Pipkin was born to Daniel Moses and Sarah Catherine Moore Pipkin on January 13, 1892 as the sixth of their thirteen children together and the couple’s first daughter.
 Flossie attended Southern College at the same time as her cousin Juanita.
 In 1911, Flossie was on the Sub-Freshman Roll, and in 1912, she was part of the Fourth Year class of the Academy.
 She was treasurer of both the Y.W.C.A. and the Sigma Delta Literary Society.
 Flossie was also part of the “Curry Club” and Feasters’ Club alongside her cousin.
 She would go on to marry M. Harry Moore and the couple would have three children together.
 Flossie Pipkin Moore died on January 3, 1973.

 Alva "Al" Claude Pipkin was born to Edgar Holmes, Sr. and Judson Cleo Limeberger Pipkin on March 16, 1931 and was the youngest of their five children together.
 Through his father Edgar, Alva Claude is the great-grandson of Nathaniel Levi and the grandson of Daniel Moses.
 Through his mother, Alva Claude is also the great-grandson of Wiley Pipkin, the brother of Nathaniel Levi.
 Thus, his great-grandfathers are in fact brothers.
 In 1949, Alva graduated with honors from Mulberry High School as well as earning a four-year scholarship to Florida Southern College.
 He planned to earn a degree in Journalism; however, an offer from his great uncle Levi Nathaniel changed his plans.
 Levi Nathaniel offered Alva the opportunity to work at the Bank of Mulberry as long as Alva earned a business degree.
 In 1953, Alva graduated from Florida Southern College magna cum laude with a Bachelor's Degree in Accounting and Finance as well as earning the Outstanding Business Graduate award.
 While he did not continue his career at the bank after graduation, Alva would go on to become a successful businessman in his own right and became the Vice President of Finance of Coors Brewing Company of Golden, Colorado before his retirement.
 Alva Claude Pipkin was honored as a Department of Business and Economics Distinguished Graduate of Florida Southern College in 2003.
+He passed away on June 8, 2021 at the age of 90.

 Dr. Marvin Pipkin was the son of Daniel Moses and Sarah Catherine Moore Pipkin.
 Marvin Pipkin is known as the creator of the soft white light bulb, a task that he had been assigned as a fool's errand.
 Marvin also invented several other types of light bulbs as well as other scientific inventions.
 Dr. Marvin Pipkin is a member of the Polk County Public Schools Hall of Fame.